CORE-forge/coresoi/README.md

 we’ve designed.
 We also offer mock data extracted from [dati.anticorruzione](https://dati.anticorruzione.it/index.html#/home) to aid in their analysis.
-Our hope is that this platform will facilitate more effective efforts against corruption and promote greater transparency in government.
+Our hope is that this platform will facilitate and make more effective their efforts in fighting corruption and promote greater transparency in government.

 ## Installation